 Honors Student Testimonials

 "I’m so thankful to be a part of the Honors Program here at UCSB.
 Not only has it opened me up to opportunities I never thought I’d have the chance to do during college, it has also provided me with greater connections with my professors — a privilege at such a large university.
-For my Environmental Studies Honors Section with Professor Alagona, I had the chance to go on a 3-day field trip to the Sierra Nevada, where we were able to meet lots of prestigious people in a variety of job fields, as well as see how environmental issues are very important today."Rachel DeAngelis, Second year Theater Major
+For my Environmental Studies Honors Section with Professor Alagona, I had the chance to go on a 3-day field trip to the Sierra Nevada, where we were able to meet lots of prestigious people in a variety of job fields, as well as see how environmental issues are very important today."Rachel DeAngelis, Alumna

 "Participating in the Honors Program allowed me to work one-on-one with my professors to get even more out of my already great Sociology courses.
 My honors standing as well as my leadership experience from being the Isla Vista Tutoring Coordinator made my resume stand out and helped me to already receive an offer for a great, full-time career after graduation."Kate Chase, Alumna and former Isla Vista Tutoring Coordinator